What is a Component?

 Components can have recipes of other materials in exactly the same way as products.
 When a manufacture is created for a component, the quantity of the component material is increased.
 The component itself doesn't hold stock and acts much like a factory to produce more component materials.

 Example: For a baker, a component could be Buttercream Icing, as a single batch could be prepared for use on all the cakes made that day.
 For a jeweller a component could be clasps that are prepared in advance and used in a variety of different products.

 Unlike materials, components can not be increased in stock by creating expenses as they cannot be directly purchased.
 The only way to increase stock of a component is to create a manufacture for it or set a starting adjustment (if you are bringing forward stock from a previous tracking system).

-Components are available for PRO and above plans.
+Components are available for STUDIO and above plans.